MoolahModding/site/docs/modding-basics/using-fmodel/index.md

 ## Setup FModel for PAYDAY 3
 Open up FModel and set it up for PAYDAY 3 by clicking `Directory` > `Selector`.
-Then adding the name of the game (Doesn't matter how you call it) and **root** directory of the game.
+Then add the name of the game (doesn't matter what you call it) and the **root** directory of the game.
 ![Setup Game](assets/fmodel-1.png)

 As of writing, PAYDAY 3 uses an AES key so in order to access the game files, you need to give the AES key to FModel.